doinkythederp/nasm-language-support/README.md

 ## Features

-This extension provides syntax highlighting and diagnostics for assembly files (`.asm`, `.nasm`).
+This extension provides syntax highlighting and diagnostics for assembly files (`.asm`, `.nasm`, `.s`).
 It can use your system's `nasm` executable to detect compile-time errors and warnings such as invalid syntax or likely incorrect code.
 It also features auto-indenting to make your code easier to understand.

 ![Demo featuring syntax highlighting and error detection](images/demo.png)